Frequently Asked Questions

 I paid for a track, and still got a "copyright claim" on my YouTube video

-If you still have trouble with this, fill in our contact form and let us know (A) the link/URL to your video, (B) details of your license order, such as order number or customer name so that we may find the order, (C) information from the copyright notice screen on YouTube which displays the track title being found in your video, the artist and the company claiming administration of the track.
-We will help you to look into the matter, possibly contact the artist to get them to help as well.
-If you are a paying customer, we will definitely get the copyright notice removed from your video(s).
+If you got a copyright claim on your video and the claim is still there a few hours later, we'll be happy to help you.
+Please fill in our contact form and let us know (A) the link/URL to your video, (B) details of your license order, such as order number or customer name so that we may find the order, (C) information from the copyright claim screen on YouTube which displays the track title being found in your video, the artist and the company claiming administration of the track.
+We will help you to look into the matter, and possibly contact the artist to get them to help as well.
+If you are a paying customer, we will definitely get the copyright claim removed from your video(s).

 I want to add my voice over your music, to use as a Podcast intro.
 Can I do that?